What Is Japanese Hair Straightening?

 Methods: There are several different methods that you see around the US.
 Yuko is one of them.
 I have not read or heard great things about it.
 A few of the others have limited information online.
 I wound up choosing iStraight.

 iStraight: It’s a method of thermal reconditioning that uses natural oils and is more conditioning.
 I have had my hair fried by an inferior system, so this was important to me.
 My hair is very shiny and healthy looking now.
 The system comes in 3 different strengths so your stylist can mix them to match your hair, if need be.
 If your hair is colored, you can also use this system.
 With some permanent hair straightening, you have to pick color or straighten and can’t do both.

 The days after: You can not wash your hair for 72 hours.
 I survived this with no problem and my hair didn’t look too greasy.
 You can’t exercise either unless you’re convinced you won’t sweat, which brings moisture to your roots.
 You can’t wear headbands, pony tails, put your hair behind your ear or even sunglasses on your head.
 My stylist suggested that I wash my hair once after treatment before putting my hair up in a pony tail.

 Maintenance: No shampoo concerns with this treatment.
 I read that the iStraight B3 Conditioner must be used to maintain your hair.
 My stylist didn’t seem to think any special shampoos or conditioners were necessary.
 I’ve always used anything under the sun with no problems.
-I’ll update this as I live with my hair for a while.
+I have also written about how to take care of a Brazilian Keratin treatment.

 You need a consultation with a good stylist before you embark on Japanese hair straightening, because it isn’t for everyone.
 Brazilian keratin might be a better choice for some.
 So far, my hair has behaved in line with the treatments I received in Hong Kong.
 I’m happy to answer any questions about it.